-These estimates and assumptions are reviewed periodically, which include estimated useful lives of property and equipment, allowance for doubtful accounts, provisions for inventory obsolescence, valuation allowance for future tax benefits and accruals, and as adjustments become necessary they are reported in net loss in the year in which they become known.
+These estimates and assumptions are reviewed periodically, which include allowance for doubtful accounts, provisions for inventory obsolescence, valuation allowance for future tax benefits, impairment of financial assets, and accruals, and as adjustments become necessary, they are reported in net loss in the year in which they become known.
 Actual results may vary from the current estimates.